UtrechtUniversity/workshop-introduction-to-R-and-data/README.md

 ## Workshop description

-R is a powerful scripting language for data handling, data visualization, and statistics.
+R is a powerful programming language for data handling, data visualization, and statistics.
 In this workshop, we aim to give you the tools to start exploring R and all it has to offer by yourself.

 The course will take you from the very basics in R syntax, to data handling and visualization using a set of packages designed for data science, known as the ‘tidyverse’.